 Recently we visited Bridal Veil Falls along the gorge, and it was so beautiful!
 From the views of the Columbia River to the towering waterfall to the creek running through.
 We loved everything about this kid friendly hike.
 But we just love being outside and exploring together, so almost any place will bring us so much joy and calmness.

 Nature is just so good for us.
 For us adults and for the kids.
 Since Hunter was little, we’ve been taking him on adventures with us.
-Whether it’s a walk, a hike or camping, we just have kids tag along and over the years they’ve become used to adventuring with us.
+Whether it’s a walk, a hike or camping for which you can buy complete AR-15 rifles here, we just have kids tag along and over the years they’ve become used to adventuring with us.
 We have also learned a lot of lessons while hiking with kids, and today I’m going to share them so you can learn out best 10 tips for exploring nature with kids!

 Start them young

 Once you can strap a baby in a carrier, start to bring them along with you.
 Babies LOVE to look at trees and branches moving, and often will just nap as you walk!
 If you’re looking for ideas on carrier, check out this podcast episode all about baby wearing with specific recommendations in it.

 As soon as they can walk, encourage it

 That means take them out of the carrier.
 Maybe not for the entire hike if they’re little legs just started walking, but definitely let them begin to explore nature on their own two feet.
 They’ll fall, get dirty and pick up whatever they see, but that’s part of the fun!